pprasquier/prefy/README.md

 - **value**: the value of the setting.
 This will ultimately be the value of the above attribute.
 - **description**: the description of the setting.
 This key is not handled by Prefy' code and is just used for human informational purposes. *Optional*.
 - **type**: the type of the setting.
 This key is used for human informational purposes except for the reserved word "Prefy", which indicates that this setting is for internal use of Prefy processes. *Optional*.
 - **restricted**: when true, indicates that this setting cannot be overwritten by other versions of it.
-(TODO) *Optional*
+(WIP) *Optional*
-- **force_update**: when true, indicates that when accessing the setting, Prefy should always check its updated value in the preferences files.
-This allows to change the value of a setting live.
-(TODO) *Optional*
+- **force_update**: when true, indicates that when accessing the setting, Prefy will force a refresh of the Preferences to account for changes since they have last been loaded.
+This allows to change the value of a setting in live conditions.
+Default=false *Optional*

 ## Defining different sets of preferences
 The power of Prefy comes from its ability to determine the right value for a setting in the context of multiple potential scenarios/combinations.
 In order to do so, Prefy expects the developers to specify those combinations through preferences files.